splunk/observability-workshop/docs/README.md

-### Testing your changes

-When working on this repo, it is advised that you review your changes locally before committing them.
+When working on the workshop, it is advised that you review your changes locally before committing them.
 The `mkdocs serve` command can be used to live preview your changes (as you type) on your local machine.

 ### Cloning the repo and installing dependancies
 ```bash